 With my back-and-forth city mouse/country mouse life unfolding, at one point I found it necessary to make a five hour road trip with a borrowed car.
 Until then, I’d gotten rides, taken trains or buses, patched it together somehow.
 But there was no getting around it this time.
 I had to go retrieve my stuff—and soon—because the friend who’d been letting me store my things in her garage had a sudden change in priorities.
 I still had a lot of tools and raw materials because I figured I’d be building an eco-house in the near future.

 With nothing to lose but my panic attacks, I applied EFT.
 I did a few rounds of it, then bravely set out for a test drive.
 Miraculously, everything was fine!
 Then I embarked on the big trip.
 About an hour into it, I felt a mild version of the panic coming on, so I pulled over and did more EFT (there must have been a little residual “stuff” left) and that took care of it.
 I’ve been driving calmly on freeways ever since: a total success story.

 EFT probably works better for some things and certain people as opposed to others.
 But it’s just as likely that success hinges on how adeptly the tool is wielded.
 It’s definitely worth trying for anything that ails you, especially since you can do it yourself and without spending any money.
 The only real risk is in looking ridiculous if someone happens to catch you in the act.

 Of course there are people who annoy everyone around them by constantly talking about EFT and applying it to everything and anything.
 Which makes me think of that Mark Twain adage: “When all you have is a hammer, everything looks like a nail.”
-Maybe not everything’s a nail, but when you do hit the nail on the head, there ain’t no disputin’ it.
+Maybe not everything’s a nail, but when you do hit the nail on the head, there ain’t no disputin’ it!

-Learn more about EFT from the fabulous people at Thriving Now.
+You can also learn more about EFT from the fabulous people at Thriving Now.